 The Writing Intensive Part II requirement is fulfilled by one of the following courses: PBPL 201, PBPL 202, PBPL 350, PBPL 401, PBPL 498, or PBPL 499.

 Electives (two courses)—One economic elective must be selected from outside of the student's area of concentration, and one elective must be selected from a list of global courses made available to students each term.

 Senior seminar—All students will take the 400-level current issues senior seminar, which serves as the senior exercise.
 The specific topics for the seminar will vary from year to year.

 Thesis option: Students may elect to write a one-semester, one-course-credit senior thesis in their area of concentration.
 Only students who write a thesis will be considered for honors in the major.

 Honors—An average of at least A- in courses counted toward the major, and a grade of A- or higher on a senior thesis.
 Students who fall just below the A- average may petition the program director on the basis of exceptional circumstances.

 Study away—While there are many general programs of foreign study available to Trinity students, public policy majors interested in foreign study should be aware of The Swedish Program at Stockholm University, which was specially created “to develop an understanding of how organizations and public policy in Sweden address economic, political, and social issues relevant to all Western industrial societies.”
 The Center for European Studies—Study Europe in Maastricht also has a particularly rich offering of courses in social science and public policy.
-Students should refer to updated study-abroad listings available at the International Programs Office for additional information.
+Students should refer to updated study-abroad listings available at the Office of Study Away for additional information.